mlswg/mls-architecture/draft-ietf-mls-architecture.md

     state in a Welcome message when inviting a user, or for a client that needs to recover from losing their state.
-Such public state can contain privacy sensitive information such as group members' credentials and related public keys, hence services need to be carefully evaluate the privacy impact of storing this data on the DS.
+Such public state can contain privacy sensitive information such as group members' credentials and related public keys, hence services need to carefully evaluate the privacy impact of storing this data on the DS.
   - If external joiners are allowed, there must be a method to publish a serialized `GroupInfo` object (with an `external_pub` extension) that